RAK7437/RAK7437C LoRaWAN Configuration

 Advanced Settings (Optional)

-In Packet Forwarder mode, RAK gateways provide additional features that enhance flexibility and address specific deployment requirements.
+In Packet Forwarder mode, RAK gateways offer additional features that enhance flexibility and address specific deployment requirements.

-The features described below are optional, but they can be utilized to improve compatibility, optimize network performance, or fulfill specific deployment needs.
+The features described below are optional; however, but they can be used to improve compatibility, optimize network performance, or meet specific deployment needs.

 Country Code Setting